Le0Michine/FusionGridfinityGenerator/README.md

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

 ## Description
-Addin for Fusion 360 allowing quick generation of simple [gridfinity](https://www.youtube.com/watch?v=ra_9zU-mnl8) bins and baseplates.
+Add-In for Fusion 360 allowing quick generation of simple [gridfinity](https://www.youtube.com/watch?v=ra_9zU-mnl8) bins and baseplates.
 The created bodies are parametric and can be easily edited if needed before exporting.
 Bins have an option to be generated solid providing a kick start for specialized tool bins creation.

 ## Features